 In addition, the new multi-tabbed graphical interface of GPS-X Version 6 made tracking each interunit’s process performance a breeze.
 Over 20 ready-made process unit summary tabs and 40 dynamic graphs were created in a matter of minutes, while the excel-based reporting feature made simulation scenario documentation a snap.”

 Kevin Frank, PE

-Wastewater Process Engineer at AECOM
+Wastewater Process Engineer

 “GPS-X 6.1 is the best tool to model complex biochemical systems to confirm or enhance my intuition and gain process insight which might not have been readily obvious.
 It offers intuitive interfaces and an unmatched level of sophistication that reinforces my experience and has made me a better process analyst and designer.”

 Art K. Umble, Ph.D., P.E., BCEE